 While pursuing his musical career, Rodríguez has also always made time for prioritizing education.
 He holds his bachelor and master of music degrees in jazz from Rutgers University.
 He obtained his doctorate of musical arts from the University of Texas at Austin in 2007.

-Shortly after your father’s untimely death in December of 2000, you put your horn down and “retired” from the music business.
-Did you ever think you would play again?
+Shortly after your father, Pete “El Conde” Rodriguez’s death (2000), you down your horn and effectively “retired” from the music business.
+Did you ever imagine you would return?

-Reviewers called it, “An attention getter,” and “A new potent formula for jazz that deserves to be replicated,” but it didn’t receive the attention it deserved.
+Several reviewers described it as, “An attention-getter,” and “A new potent formula for jazz that deserves to be replicated,” but it didn’t receive the attention it deserved.

 It was a very disheartening time.
 I was angry and frustrated.
 Someone else might have handled it differently, but I can’t say I regret it.
 The situation inspired me to write a lot of music and pushed me in new directions.